kbrose/yahara-info/README.md

 A free-tier of a database on Heroku is used to persist the data.

-A daily cron job runs that updates the database.
+A cron job runs every 30 minutes that updates the database.
 The job is created using [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler), and hits a simple API route on the web-app that causes an update.
+Running the job every 30 minutes has a nice side effect of preventing the website from going into hibernation mode (which Heroku does on the free tier).